Symbols, Icons and Emojis. We move through modern life and are constantly confronted by noise.

 The trap we are falling into now is we are all using the same symbols and they are loosing their efficacy with customers and falling into noise territory. 😉

-Obviously certain symbols and icons make sense to have them carry a certain sameness when it comes to a website navigation say but when it comes to identity, awareness and emotion it is much harder to cut through when we are all using the same icons to do it…
+Obviously certain symbols, icons and emojis make sense to have them carry a certain sameness when it comes to a website navigation say but when it comes to identity, awareness and emotion it is much harder to cut through when we are all using the same icons to do it…

 When we look at emoji’s there is a very key reason why they are both popular and useful.
 They instantly convey a feeling or emotion across language barriers between two people.
 They provide a mental shortcut that we instantly feel comfortable with and immediately adopt into every day communications.